 When a traffic ticket is issued by the Liberty County Sheriff Office, there are several ways of resolving the citation.
 If the person receiving the ticket does not wish to contest the ticket, the fine may be paid in person by cash, or by money order or cashiers check mailed to Liberty County Sheriff Office, 201 So.
 Main Street Ste.
 1300, Hinesville, GA 31313.
 The citation number or name as it appears on the citation should be annotated on the money order or cashiers check.
 If this is accomplished prior to the court date annotated on the citation, there will be no further action needed.
 If the person receiving the citation requests to contest the ticket or discuss the matter with the judge, they must appear on the date annotated by the issuing officer.
 Prior to the court date, the person receiving the citation must call the Sheriff’s Office and let them know they will be appearing in court.
 If the citation is not paid before this date, and the person fails to appear, a bench warrant may be issued for their arrest.
 This failure to appear will be reported to the state issuing the drivers license, and a persons driving privileges’ could be suspended.

-A new service offered by the courts of Liberty County allows for on line payment of citations.
-For details on what citations can be paid on line or to get additional information about online payment, please visit www.libertycotickets.com.
+A new service offered by the courts of Liberty County allows for online payment of citations.
+For details on what citations can be paid online or to get additional information about online payment, please visit https://www.libertycountytickets.com.
 Please note that this site is maintained by the Liberty County Clerk of Court and not the Sheriff’s Office.

 Fingerprints are taken at the Detective’s Office at the Liberty County Jail Complex, 180 Paul Sikes Dr., Hinesville, GA, between the hours of 9:00 a.m. and 4 p.m.
 Monday through Friday.
 Fingerprints are only completed for Georgia firearms permit applications.
 The fee for the firearms fingerprinting is included in the firearms application fee.
 Firearms applications are processed with live scan automated fingerprinting and no card is needed.
 Please bring a picture I.D.